ElenaWilliams/Projects/Statistics/README.md

 ![](tables/table2.png)

-Then I compared the coefficients of skewness and kurtosis for both genders.
-These measures represent the asymmetry and the *"tailedness"* of biomarker distribution.
+Then I compared the coefficients of skewness and kurtosis of pain levels between the genders.
-Overall the skewness and kurtosis coefficients look all right for most of the variables except CXCL9.
-The estimated skewness is 2.73 and 1.8, the kurtosis is 11.5 and 6.87 for women and men respectively.
-High kurtosis indicates that we have rare patients in our sample with extreme protein levels.
+Again the skewness and kurtosis coefficients look good.
+We note again that men on average has lamost 1 level lower pain sensations than women.

 ```{r comment='', message=FALSE, results='asis'}